---

 COPY --from=node /demo/node-modules /demo/node-modules

-Such a Dockerfile will only run bundle install
+Such a Dockerfile will only run `bundle install` if the `Gemfile`

 changed.